CooperVision

-CooperVision manufactures in Juana Díaz, Puerto Rico; Scottsville, New York; and Hamble and Southampton in Hampshire, England.
-It has major distribution centers in the U.K., U.S., and Belgium.
+CooperVision manufactures at a number of locations worldwide including in Juana Díaz, Puerto Rico; Scottsville, New York; Alajuela, Costa Rica; Gyál, Hungary; and Hamble and Southampton in Hampshire, England.
+It has major distribution centers in the United Kingdom, United States, and Belgium.

 History

 CooperVision's parent company, The Cooper Companies, Inc., started in 1958 as the Martin H. Smith Co.
 The company name changed to Cooper Laboratories, Inc. in 1967.
 In 1978, the company reorganized into Cooper Laboratories, Cooper Medical Devices, Cooper Dental, Cooper International, and CooperVision.
 CooperVision was incorporated in 1980.
 The company then went public in 1983.
 In 1987, CooperVision, Inc. changed its name to The Cooper Companies, Inc. and organized into three groups: Cooper Technicon, CooperSurgical, and CooperVision.